-248 ibid para 66; HRCommittee, 'General Comment No. 17: Article 24 (Rights of the Child)' (7 April 1989) <www.refworld.org/docid/45139b464.html> accessed 20 June 2017.
+249 ibid para 66; HRCommittee, 'General Comment No. 17: Article 24 (Rights of the Child)' (7 April 1989) <www.refworld.org/docid/45139b464.html> accessed 20 June 2017.

-In sum, it is now clear that international law in general and the CRC in particular offer safeguards for children to acquire a nationality as soon as possible after birth.249 Therefore, and bearing in mind the comprehensive application of the CRC, no child should grow up to be a stateless adult.
-Many other IHRL instruments and documents clearly reiterate the above mentioned rights, as well as the non-discrimination principle.250 The next session provides an overall assessment of the applicable international framework, to assess whether it is possible to reconcile the provisions of the 1961 Convention with those of the CRC, in light of the guidelines provided by the UNHCR.
+In sum, it is now clear that IL in general and the CRC in particular offer safeguards for children to acquire a nationality as soon as possible after birth.250 Therefore, and bearing in mind the comprehensive application of the CRC, no child should grow up to be a stateless adult.
+Many other IHRL instruments and documents clearly reiterate the above-mentioned rights, as well as the non-discrimination principle.251 The next section provides an overall assessment of the applicable international framework. to assess whether it is possible to reconcile the provisions of the 1961 Convention with those of the CRC, in light of the guidelines provided by the UNHCR.

-3.4.
-An Overall Assessment of the Applicable International Instruments
+3.4 An Overall Analysis of the Relevant International INSTRUMENTS

-In order to ensure a more uniform interpretation and consequent application of the 1961 Convention, the UNHCR issued several Guidelines on Statelessness, which thoroughly analyse the issue and provide an in-depth legal interpretation of the provisions aimed at protecting stateless people and preventing statelessness from arising.
-The first three sets of Guidelines were substituted by the 'Handbook on Protection of Stateless Persons', 251 followed by the Guidelines on Statelessness No. 4 on the prevention of statelessness at birth.
-The analysis of these guidelines will hopefully better explain the need for a holistic approach on the right of every child to acquire a nationality, and its importance in ensuring that no child falls through the cracks because of an inconsistent or limited application of existing international safeguards.
+In order to ensure a more uniform interpretation and consequent application of the 1961 Convention, the UNHCR issued several guidelines on statelessness, which thoroughly analyse the issue and provide an indepth legal interpretation of the provisions aimed at protecting stateless people and preventing statelessness from arising.
+The first three sets of guidelines were substituted by the 'Handbook on Protection of Stateless Persons', 252 followed by the Guidelines on Statelessness No 4 on the prevention of statelessness at birth.
+The analysis of these guidelines will hopefully better explain the need for a holistic approach on the right of every child to acquire a nationality and its importance in ensuring that no child falls through the cracks because of an inconsistent or limited application of existing international safeguards.

-The guidelines explicitly state that all provisions should be read with in mind the aim and purpose of the convention itself, and interpreted in light of the subsequent legal developments, especially in IHRL.
-They also outline relevant instruments to be taken into consideration when deducing the spirit of the convention, such as the already mentioned UDHR, ICCPR, CEDAW, CERD, as well as regional instruments such as the European
+The guidelines explicitly state that all provisions should be read with the aim and purpose of the convention itself in mind and interpreted in light of the subsequent legal developments, especially in IHRL.
+They also outline relevant instruments to be taken into consideration when deducing the spirit of the convention, such as the already mentioned

-249 CRC Art 7; UNHCR Guidelines (n 212) 8.
+250 CRC (n 5) art 7: UNHCR Guidelines (n 213) 8.

-250 E.g. ComRC, 'Report of the 2012 Day of General Discussion: The rights of all children in the context of international migration' (2012); ComRC, 'General Comment No. 7: Implementing child rights in early childhood' (2006) UN Doc CRC/C/GC/7/Rev.1; CEDAW Committee, 'General Recommendation No. 32' (n 154).
+251 eg ComRC, 'Report of the 2012 Day of General Discussion: The rights of all children in the context of international migration' (2012); ComRC, 'General Comment No 7: Implementing child rights in early childhood' (2006) UN Doc CRC/C/GC/7/Rev.1; CEDAW Committee, 'General Recommendation No 32' (n 155).